thecodedproject/json/README.md

 * For floating points `std::is_float` can be used
 * For bools this should be trivial as (I think!) this should only be `bool`)

+Not sure what to do about unsigned integers in the above schema... maybe they should be forbidden at compile time?
+(Seems like the safest thing...)

 ## Future improvements